Dates: 4-6 July 2017

 Back by popular demand after an absence of three years.

-The programme has been designed to shine a spotlight on teaching excellence as relevant to each discipline cluster.
-The three days also allow the HEA to welcome a number of expert keynote speakers.
+The programme was designed to shine a spotlight on teaching excellence as relevant to each discipline cluster.
+The three days also allowed the HEA to welcome a number of expert keynote speakers.

-We are delighted to announce Eric Stoller as the first keynote speaker for the Higher Education Academy’s 2017 Annual Conference.
 Eric is a higher education thought-leader, consultant, writer, and speaker with an expertise in how educators can use social media for learning and engagement.
-Eric will be speaking in Manchester on the morning of the 5 July, which is day two of the HEA’s flagship event and is focused on strategic and thematic priorities in the sector.
+Eric spoke on the morning of the 5 July, which was day two of the HEA’s flagship event and focused on strategic and thematic priorities in the sector.

 You can follow Eric on Twitter: @EricStoller